 The following students are strongly encouraged to apply:

-- Students who experience a disability
+- students who have a disability

-- Students from historically underrepresented groups in the health and science professions
+- students from historically underrepresented groups in the health and science professions